• facebook

 Error message in Outlook

-Ways to open blocked attachments in MS Outlook.
+Productive methods to open blocked attachments in MS Outlook

-There are several ways to access the blocked attachments.
-In this section, we will shed some light on some of the most promising methods.
+Sometimes, Outlook blocks attachments based on minimal assumptions.
+Upon your attachment being blocked, you cannot access or open the file, but it will be there within the mail.
+There are several ways to access blocked attachments.
+In this section, we will discuss some of the most promising methods.

 You can ask the sender to share the file as a link instead of as an attachment.
-File share websites such as Google Drive, WeTransfer, HighTail, TransferBigFiles, DropSend, Egnyte, Dropbox, MediaFire, and more.
-These file-sharing platforms allow the user to share even files big as 20 GB.
+There are several file share websites such as Google Drive, WeTransfer, HighTail, TransferBigFiles, DropSend, Egnyte, Dropbox, MediaFire, and more.
+These file-sharing platforms allow the user to share files as big as 20 GB.
 If you would like to share even bigger files, then you might consider subscribing to their premium features.

 If you or the sender don’t have access to a third-party compression tool, then you can ask the sender to rename the files to an extension, which is not considered as a threat by Outlook.
 For example, you can ask the sender to rename the .exe file to a .doc file extension.